LouisWinder/WaveNet/README.md

 Once all the above steps have been completed, training can be initialised by running the Python script `main.py`.

-Models will be saved to a .pth with the name you specified.
+Models will be saved to a .pth file with the name you specified.
 Loss and learning rate plots will also be saved for future reference.

 ## Generating with the model